Reciprocal Borrowing Agreements with Other Universities

 Northwestern University Libraries has reciprocal borrowing agreements with University of Chicago, Loyola University of Chicago, and University of Illinois at Chicago (UIC) libraries.
 Members of the Northwestern community can access and borrow from these institutions, and vice versa.

 We also participate in the reciprocal borrowing through the Big Ten Academic Alliance (BTAA), the OCLS Onsite SHARES program, and the OCLC Reciprocal Faculty Borrowing Program.
 See the links below for details.

 For entrance to the library building, show your valid home institution ID at the entrance.
 An exception is the Galter Health Sciences Library and Pritzker Legal Research Center, which University of Chicago, Loyola and UIC users cannot access.

 Reciprocal borrowing allows non-affiliated users to borrow from Northwestern Libraries.
 Members of the Northwestern community may also take advantage of reciprocal borrowing programs to access materials and resources from other institutions.

 University of Chicago, Loyola and UIC users (including current students, faculty or staff) may apply for a borrower's card at Northwestern.
-Additional agreements are listed below and vary by institution.
+Additional agreements via BTAA and OCLC can be found at the Additional borrowing programs link below.

 - The University of Chicago